ericoden/ericoden/README.md

 - 👋 Hi, I’m @ericoden
-- 👀 I’m interested in mathematics, linguistics, music, cooking and ethics
+- 👀 I’m interested in mathematics, linguistics, ethics, music, and cooking
 - 🌱 I’m currently studing the interconnected fields of mathematical programmming/optimization, data science, and machine learning
 - 💞️ I’m looking to collaborate on interesting projects involving combinations/permutations of the above!
 - 📫 My email is ericjoden94@gmail.com, and my website is http://eric-oden.com/